-In accordance with Government Auditing Standards, we have also issued our report dated October 12, 2023, on our consideration of Town of Haymarket, Virginia's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated February 21, 2025, on our consideration of Town of Haymarket, Virginia's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of Town of Haymarket, Virginia's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Town of Haymarket, Virginia's internal control over financial reporting and compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Town of Haymarket, Virginia's internal control over financial reporting or or financial reporting and compliance.

-Robinson, Jarmen, Cox Associetas
+Robinson, Jarmen, Cox associates

-Charlottesville, Virginia October 12, 2023
+Charlottesville, Virginia February 21, 2025

-Management's Discussion and Analysis Year Ended June 30, 2022
+Management's Discussion and Analysis Year Ended June 30, 2023

-As management of Town of Haymarket, Virginia we offer readers of the Town's financial statements this narrative overview and analysis of the financial activities of the Town for the fiscal year ended June 30, 2022.
+As management of Town of Haymarket, Virginia we offer readers of the Town's financial statements this narrative overview and analysis of the financial activities of the Town for the fiscal year ended June 30, 2023.